 6. Drive around late at night with no destination

 There’s something about going for an evening drive with all your windows rolled down and your favorite song blasting from the car’s stereo.
 Whenever I need to clear my head, this activity makes me feel cleansed.
-I’m able to focus on things such as the wind blowing through my hair, the music, and the road.
-It gets me outside of my own head for a little while before confronting my issues, whatever they may be.
+I can focus on the wind blowing through my hair, the music, and the road.
+It gets me outside my head for a while before confronting my issues, whatever they may be.

 7. Ask yourself many “Why?” questions

-After all the tears, long drives, sleepless nights, nights with too much sleep, you will discover that you are strong and capable.
-It's in these times such as a quarter-life crisis that we have the opportunity to learn how resilient we are.
+After all the tears, long drives, sleepless nights, and nights with too much sleep, you will discover that you are strong and capable.
+It’s in these times, such as a quarter-life crisis, that we have the opportunity to learn how resilient we are.
 You can not be defeated.
-Whether you need to find a new job, or get over a breakup, or adjust to a new city, you can do it!
+Whether you need to find a new job, get over a breakup, or adjust to a new city, you can do it!

 9. Figure out where you see your life going

-All of this questioning and stressing out will help you get to where you are meant to be.
-It might just take one hour of retail therapy or an entire weekend of silly personality quizzes, but you will get through this.
-This period of time can give you more focus and clarity than ever before.
+This questioning and stressing out will help you get to where you are meant to be.
+It might take one hour of retail therapy or a weekend of silly personality quizzes, but you will get through this.
+This period can give you more focus and clarity than ever before.
 And at the end of it all, you will have the chance to decide how you want your future to be.